 So, how do you nourish the gut flora and colonize those healthy probiotics, prebiotics, and friendly enzymes into your intestines more effectively?
 Simple, by eating fermented foods, which naturally have the friendly bacteria and enzymes.

 Yogurt is a great example and an awesome food that boosts testosterone levels.
-It contains the L. Reuterii and C. Scindensis, and several other – yet unresearched – probiotic strains.
+It contains the L. Reuteri and C. Scindensis, and several other – yet unresearched – probiotic strains.

 19. Grass-Fed Beef Jerky

-There’s just no way around the fact that grass-fed beef is the number #1 source of testosterone boosting protein.
+Grass-fed beef is perhaps the number #1 source of testosterone boosting protein.

 It’s high quality, not corn-fed, has awesome amino-acid balance, and even the fat in it is saturated, which is the kind of fat linked to biggest increases in testosterone production.